How to Start Your Own LLC in South Dakota - Complete Guide

 DBAs are registered online through the Secretary of State's portal.
 You'll need your LLC's Business ID, owner information, and a $10 fee.

-Online filings are approved immediately, while mailed filings typically take 1–2 business days plus mailing time.
+Online filings: Approved immediately, Mail filings: 1–2 business days plus mailing time

-File an annual report by the first day of your LLC's anniversary month and maintain required licenses.
-Keep clear business records and comply with tax obligations.
+File an annual report by the first day of your LLC's anniversary month, maintain required licenses, keep clear business records, and comply with tax obligations

 Yes, if you're over 18, have a physical South Dakota address, and are available during normal business hours.
 P.O.
 Boxes are not permitted.

-No, but having one is highly recommended to define ownership, management, and operating procedures.
+No, but highly recommended to define ownership, management, and operating procedures

 There is no state income tax.
-LLCs may still owe sales tax, payroll taxes, and local taxes depending on their business activities.
+LLCs may owe sales tax, payroll taxes, and local taxes depending on business activities

 Footer - BestIncorporates